GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 - [Twitter](https://apps.twitter.com)
 - [Facebook](https://developers.facebook.com)

-To create an application you will need to provide information like an application name or ID, domain name of your application, and authorization callback URLs.
-The callback URL is of the form:
+To create an application, you will need to provide information like an application name or ID, domain name of your application, and authorization callback URLs.
+The callback URL is in the following format:

 ```
 https://your-gluu-host/passport/auth/<PROVIDER-ID>/callback
 ```

 where `PROVIDER-ID` is the identifier assigned to the provider recently added.
 This can be seen in the summary table of providers (ID column).
-In oxTrust just visit `Passport` > `Providers`.
+In oxTrust, navigate to `Passport` > `Providers`.

 ![summary_table](../img/user-authn/passport/summary_table.png)

-Once the application is created you will be given two pieces of data: client ID and client secret.
+Once the application is created, you will be given two pieces of data: client ID and client secret.
 Terminology varies depending on provider; sometimes it is called consumer key and consumer secret, or app ID and app secret, etc. For instance, [this is how it looks on Facebook](../img/user-authn/passport/fb-addurl.png).

 ### Supply strategy parameters

 In the summary table, click on the name of the recently added provider and supply values for `clientID` and `clientSecret`.
 If the strategy for the provider in question was manually installed (ie. by `npm install ...`), check the documentation of the strategy and determine if extra `options` parameters have to be passed for the strategy instantiation.

-As an example, VKontakte [docs](https://github.com/stevebest/passport-vkontakte#profile-fields) state strategy instantiation can have the following form in order to request email, city, and birth date in addition to typical profile fields:
+As an example, the VKontakte [docs](https://github.com/stevebest/passport-vkontakte#profile-fields) state strategy instantiation can have the following form in order to request email, city, and birth date in addition to typical profile fields:

 ```
 new VKontakteStrategy(